A message in a bottle thrown into the sea by a Harris schoolgirl three years ago has washed up on a beach in Iceland 500 miles away.

 “It’s just amazing.
 Catriona was so chuffed.
 Never did she think that the bottle she threw in the sea so long ago would travel so far!”

-The pictures show Catriona and her teacher, Mrs Arima Morrison, the four Icelandic boys, Catriona's message, and outline map of the route
+Pictures show Catriona and her teacher, Mrs Arima Morrison, the four Icelandic boys, and Catriona's message.